tanveer-rajeev/covid-room-booking/README.md

-# Updated Full Version for booking with new features are present in this repo --> [To-Let](https://github.com/tanveer-rajeev/tolet-server)
+# Updated full version of booking with new features are present in this repo.
+Please check this out --> [To-Let](https://github.com/tanveer-rajeev/tolet-server)

 ## To-Let